maaque/Russound-RIO-daemon/README.md

 /Ack - Acknoledge /Cmd<br>
 /Get - Retrieve Information from Russound Device<br>
 /Data - Response to a /Get request<br>
+/Set - Change some settings on the running proccess like debugLevel=0,1,2

 <br>
 <br>
 action:<br>